cobrateam/splinter/docs/drivers/chrome.rst

 Using Chrome WebDriver
 ----------------------

-To use the Chrome driver, all you need to do is pass the string ``webdriver.chrome`` when you create the ``Browser`` instance:
+To use the Chrome driver, all you need to do is pass the string ``chrome`` when you create the ``Browser`` instance:

 .. highlight:: python